Lead Opinion

 Your attention to this matter is greatly appreciated.

-Bradshaw did not see Steidley‘s response until he arrived at his office the next morning, April 24.
+Bradshaw did not see Steidley’s response until he arrived at his office the next morning, April 24.
 Approximately one week later, Chandler tendered two settlement checks for $20,000 each to Steidley, along with a formal settlement agreement.
-Steidley, however, refused to accept the checks or sign the agreement, contending that Padilla had not
+Steidley, howevеr, refused to accept the checks or sign the agreement, contending that Padilla had not

 Padilla appealed from this severed cause.
 The LaFrances moved the court of appeals to dismiss the appeal, contending that the transcript, which Padilla filed 82 days after the judgment became final on November 20, 1992, was untimely.
-Under
+Under Texas Rule of Appellate Procedure 54(a), the transcript must be filed within sixty days after judgment, or within 120 days if a timely motion

-As to the merits, the court of appeals concluded that the parties did not have an enforceable settlement agreement under
+As to the merits, the court of appeals concluded that the parties did not have an enforceable settlement agreement under Texas Rule of Civil Procedure 11.
+The court held that, under Rule 11, consent to the settlement agreement must exist at the time it is filed with the court.

 II

-At thе time Padilla moved for reconsideration, the trial court had orally rendered summary judgment for the LaFrances on the counterclaim and had orally ordered that the counterclaim be severed, indicating to the parties at the May 1 hearing that a final
+At the time Padilla moved for reconsideration, the trial court had orally rendered summary judgment for the LaFrances on the counterclaim and had orally ordered that the counterclaim be severed, indicating to the parties at the May 1 hearing that a final

-The LaFrances also point out that Padilla‘s motion for reconsideration was filed under the original, rather than the severed, cause number.
-They note that the trial court‘s later written severance order designated certain documents to be included in the record of the severed counterclaim, but did not include the motion for reconsideration, and Padilla never requested that the severance order be supplemented or modified.
-Because the motion for reconsideration was never actually filed under the severed cause number, the LaFrances contend that it cannot be considered in this appeal from the severed cause.
+The LaFranees also point out that Padilla’s motion for reconsideration was filed under the original, rather than the severed, cause number.
+They note that the trial court’s later written severance order designated certain documents to be included in the record of the severed counterclaim, but did not include the motion for reconsideration, and Padilla never requested that the severance order be supplemented or modified.
+Because the motion for reconsideration was never actually filed under the severed cause number, the LaFranees contend that it cannot be considered in this appeal from the severed cause.

 This argument is without merit.
 At the time Padilla filed the motion for reconsideration, there was no severed cause number, as the trial court had not yet signed a written order of severance.
-Further, the trial court‘s order granting summary judgment, which is the order Padilla‘s motion for reconsideration assailed, was also filed under the original cause number, as it likewise preceded the order of severance.
+Further, the trial court’s order granting summary judgment, which is the order Padilla’s motion for reconsideration assailed, was also filed under the original cause number, as it likewise preceded the order of severance.
 After the trial court subsequently signed the order of severance, finalizing the summary judgment, Padilla filed a request for transcript under the severed cause number requesting that numerous pleadings, including his motion for reconsideration, be included in the appellate transcript.
 The transcript before us from the severed cause accordingly includes the motion for reconsideration.
 Under these circumstances, the motion for reconsideration operated to extend the appellate timetable in the severed cause.
 See McRoberts v.
-Ryals, 863 S.W.2d 450, 454-55 (Tex.1993); Mueller v.
-Saravia, 826 S.W.2d 608, 609 (Tex.1992).
+Ryals,

-Unless otherwise provided in these rules, no agreement between attorneys or parties touching any suit pending will be enforced unless it be in writing, signed and filed with the papers as part of the record, or unless it be made in open court and entered of record.
+Unless otherwise provided in these rules, no agreement between attorneys or parties touching any suit pending will be enforced unless it be in writing, signed and filed with the papers as part of the record, оr unless it be made in open court and entered of record.

 This rule has existed since 1840 and has contained the filing requirement since 1877.
 See Kennedy v.
-Hyde, 682 S.W.2d 525, 526 (Tex.1984) (tracing the history of
+Hyde,

 A